Any time a sporting venue has a short nickname like “Augusta”, “San Siro”, “The Swamp” or “The Brickyard”, you know it’s legendary.

 This is the case at the Circuit de Spa-Francorchamps, commonly referred to as “Spa” in the world of Formula 1.

-I’m no F1 snob, but if you go around saying Circuit de Spa-Francorchamps, you may get some weird looks.
+We’re no F1 snobs, but if you go around saying Circuit de Spa-Francorchamps, you may get some weird looks.
 Spa is a “cracking” venue with a fascinating history and a true test of motorsport for our modern day drivers.

 Below is the ultimate travel guide for the Circuit de Spa-Francorchamps and what you should expect when you attend the Belgian Grand Prix: